-Chuck Feeney had several things on his to-do list on a return visit to Australia in the late 1990s.
-One was to explore opportunities to develop resort properties.
-As was his habit everywhere he traveled, he also kept his eyes open for possible Atlantic investments.
+Atlantic’s decision to pursue opportunities in Australia can be traced back Chuck Feeney’s return visit to the country in the late 1990s.
+Although primarily a trip to explore opportunities to develop resort properties, as he did everywhere he traveled, Feeney also kept his eyes open for possible Atlantic investments.
 The rugged and overlooked country, with its can-do attitude reminded Feeney of Ireland, where Atlantic had already started to do work in education and health to great effect.
 It was a country of high intellectual capital that was, at the time, undervalued.
 He saw that there was room for elevation.

 Something about Queensland—the people and their ambition to doff their “underdog” label—drew Feeney especially to that state.
-He learned about the needs of the University of Queensland (UQ), Queensland University of Technology (QUT) and the then Queensland Institute of Medical Research (QIMR), all based in Brisbane.
-The three institutions had all the right ingredients for an Atlantic investment: bright students and faculty, ambitious development ideas, smart leaders and scarce resources.
-With no alumni gift system, the universities relied on government grants for support.
-Feeney saw an opportunity to make a huge impact: Atlantic’s first grant to UQ in 1998—for US$6.3 million—was used to leverage US$33.6 million from the government and became a prototype for future grants.
+He learned about the needs of the University of Queensland (UQ), Queensland University of Technology (QUT) and the then Queensland Institute of Medical Research (now QIMR Berghofer Medical Research Institute), all based in Brisbane.
+The three institutions had the right ingredients for an Atlantic investment: bright students and faculty, ambitious development ideas, smart leaders and scarce resources.